Betting Exchange Sites

 Betting Exchange Guide: Key Concepts

-If you’re new to betting exchange, it’s easy to feel overwhelmed with all of the information out there.
-In essence, there are a few key concepts that you can keep in mind that will help you to understand it.
+If you’re new to betting exchanges, it can be easy to feel overwhelmed.
+In essence, there are a few key concepts you must keep in mind that will help you to understand exchanges.
 They are:

-• Hedge your bets – betting exchange sites offer you a chance to hedge your bets.
+- Hedge your bets – Betting exchange sites give you a chance to hedge your bets.
 For instance, if you’re convinced one team will not win a game, you can lay the selection.
 Even if the game ends in a draw, your bet still wins.

-These are the main reasons that more and more punters are jumping on the exchange bandwagon and leaving traditional bookmakers for their sports betting needs.
+These are the main reasons why more and more punters are jumping on the exchange bandwagon and leaving traditional bookmakers for their sports betting needs.

 The differences compared to matched betting

-Matched betting is a strategy used by punters which involves signing up for bookmaker websites and taking advantage of a welcome bonus.
-They then use the free bet bonus granted on sign up to place a bet and then place another bet to “lay” their original bet.
+Matched betting is a strategy that involves signing up to bookmakers and taking advantage of their welcome bonuses.
+Punters use the free bet bonuses to place a bet at one bookmaker then place another bet to “lay” their original bet at a second bookmaker.

 This essentially covers all possibilities and guarantees the bettor a win by offering the same “back” and “lay” options as exchanges.
-However, it’s important to note that it does not guarantee a profit.
-Be cautious of anybody offering you “risk free” betting as there’s simply no such thing.
+However, it’s important to note that it does not guarantee a profit – knowing the odds here is crucial.

-The main difference between matched betting and exchange betting is that matched betting is playing against the traditional bookmaker, whereas exchanges give players the chance to bet against other players.
+The main difference between matched betting and exchange betting is that matched betting is playing against a traditional bookmaker, whereas exchanges give players the chance to bet against other players.
+Note, at an exchange, there is no guarantee another punter will accept your bet though.

 However, it’s not all bad news.
 Some betting exchange sites, such as Betfair, do sometimes offer promotions that grant free bets to be used on their platform.

-The free bets can be used in exactly the same way as they are on regular sportsbooks.
-Simply add your selection to my your betslip and tap on the option that allows you to use your free bet balance.
+The free bets can be used in exactly the same way as on regular sportsbooks.
+Simply add your selection to your betslip and tap on the option that allows you to use your free bet balance.
 Then all you need to do is confirm to place your bet.

 Free bets can also be used on lay bets.
 The value that is deducted from your bonus wallet is the liability of the bet, as it would be if you’d used cash.